What is Varnish Cache?

-Varnish Cache is a downstream distribution of the Vinyl Cache open source project, delivering a stable supported LTS release with additional tooling and features on top.
+Varnish Cache is a distribution of the open-source Vinyl Cache project, made for the modern cloud: ready for Kubernetes, with built-in TLS support, and a long-term-support release cadence with extra modules and tooling layered on top.

 How does Varnish work?